Italian present tense

 • Maria scrive una lettera ai suoi genitori.
 (Maria writes a letter to her parents)

 • Sentiamo tanti rumori da casa nostra.
-(We hear so many noises from our house)
+(We hear a lot of noises from our house)